Le Poisson Rouge, New York City

 Sean announced, ‘Yoko Ono has entered the building!’
 Within seconds, she appeared, singing ‘It Happened’ acapella.
 Although the song was written so long ago, it has recurring relevance at tragic times in Yoko’s life, and also in the state of the world.
 Her delicate singing abruptly morphed into screams of terror and convulsions, transforming into a song of redemption, ‘Calling’ from her latest album.

 Yoko told us how the song ‘Mind Train’ originated.
 It was about 16 minutes long.
 John insisted on playing it for an unnamed famous musician, and Yoko expressed her regret of having this person endure the whole 16 minutes.
 However, I hope it was someone who was well deserving of the wrath of Yoko, and wish that it could have been myself instead.
 After all, one man’s pain is another’s pleasure!
-A quite lengthy ‘Mind Train’ ensued, taking us all aboard with another special guest, Antony Hegarty
+(I later realized that Yoko was referring to the time she and John played ‘Mind Train for Bob Dylan at the Isle of Wight in August 1969.
+Consider how preposterous and hilarious this is – that the prolific poet of rock n’ roll politely listened to something so lyrically abstract and lengthy!)
+A seemingly eternal ‘Mind Train’ ensued, taking us all aboard with another special guest, Antony Hegarty

 Ono also performed the hopeful ‘Rising’, the incredible blues jam ‘It’s Been Very Hard’ and my favourite – ‘Why?’ – an intense rocker featuring a free form guitar/vocal duet between Sean and Yoko, that is eerily similar to the John & Yoko version.
 Sean’s array of guitar pedals was astounding, and he utilized every one of them, especially the fuzz box!
 His girlfriend Kemp Muhl played bass all night.
 Greg Saunier from Deerhoof was on drums just for this song.